GrahamTheCoder/gitsnow/README.md

-# Intended usage
+# gitsnow

+Easily sync objects from git to snowflake (deployment), and from snowflake to git (drift detection and reintegration).

-## Local
+## Debug

 To write out db to folder as formatted create scripts:
+ `uv run python -m debugpy --listen localhost:5678 -m cli.cli db-to-folder --scripts-dir schemas --db-name MyDatabase`

+To create a script to deploy changes in dependency order:
+ `uv run python -m debugpy --listen localhost:5678 -m cli.cli folder-to-script --scripts-dir schemas --db-name MyDatabase --output-file last_deployment.sql`

+## Intended usage

+The primary commands to sync changes will be...

+### Local

+To write out db to folder as formatted create scripts:
 `gitsnow db-to-folder --scripts-dir schemas --db-name MyDatabase`

 To create a script to deploy changes in dependency order:
  `gitsnow folder-to-script --scripts-dir schemas --db-name MyDatabase --output-file last_deployment.sql`

- ## Snowflake - todo
+### Snowflake - todo

 To push a commit with any db drift: `gitsnow_push_drift('@your_git_stage/branches/main/schemas')` To generate a script to apply the changes from main: `gitsnow_script_pull('@your_git_stage/branches/main/schemas')`